 Whether this is your first blood glucose meter or you’re looking for an upgrade from one you’ve been using for several years, there are a few questions you should ask yourself before you begin looking.

 Does your doctor or nurse educator suggest a specific meter?

-They likely have a wealth of experience with an array of meters and can guide you in a good direction.
+He or she likely has a wealth of experience with an array of meters and can guide you in a good direction.

 What does your insurance cover?

-Your insurance may have a list of pre-approved meters they will cover.
-Also, it’s important to find out if and how your insurance will cover the cost of testing strips and supplies.
+Your insurance company may have a list of pre-approved meters it will cover.
+Also, make sure to find out if and how your insurance will cover the cost of testing strips and supplies.

 Some meters can be costly, and insurance companies don’t always make allowances for pricier options.
-You will have to pay any amount that exceeds their coverage.
-Also test strips are sold separately from meters and can be pricey—insurance companies sometimes set a cap on how many they will pay for in a year.
+You will have to pay any amount that exceeds the company’s coverage.
+Also, test strips are sold separately from meters and can be pricey—insurance companies sometimes set a cap on how many they will pay for in a year.

 How easily can you use this meter?

-Testing procedures vary on each meter—some require more work than others.
+Testing procedures vary for each meter—some require more work than others.
 How much blood does the test strip require?
 Can you see the numbers on the screen easily?